leanstacks/sample-api-node-express-mongo/README.md

 > **NOTE:** To use Docker with this project you must have [Docker installed](https://docs.docker.com/get-docker/) on the machine where Docker commands will be executed, e.g. your local machine and/or a CI/CD pipeline.

 This application may be packaged and run as a Docker container.
+Or you may run the application **and** MongoDB with Docker Compose, see the section further below.

 ### Building the Docker Image